Skip to content

 Feeding and nutrition

-Burmese cats should be fed a high-quality cat food that matches their age, activity levels and health needs.
-Ask your Burmese breeder which cat food they used and continue with this brand.
-If you want to change their cat food, do so gradually to avoid any tummy upset.
+Ask your breeder which cat food they used and continue with this brand.
+If you want to change their food, do so gradually to avoid any tummy upset.
 Feed according to the recommendations on the packet so you don’t overfeed them.

 Grooming

-Burmese cats have a soft, short coat that doesn’t shed much.
+Burmese cats have a soft, short coat that doesn’t shed much, so their grooming needs are very minimal.
 A weekly brush or comb is all that’s needed to keep their soft and silky coats in good condition.
-They’ll enjoy the attention that comes with the grooming sessions too.

 Training

-Burmese cats are highly intelligent and will pick things up quickly, including toilet training.
+Training your Burmese cat can be a breeze.
+This breed is extremely clever, so they will pick things up quickly, including toilet training.
 They’ll enjoy puzzle toys and games such as playing ‘fetch’.
 They can also be taught to walk on a lead and perform various tricks.

 Temperament and behaviour

 Burmese cats love human attention and will follow you around the house.
 Be prepared for a constant companion.
-They’re often described as having a playful, ‘dog-like’ personality that’s affectionate, so be prepared for loving cuddles and snuggles.
+They’re often described as having a playful, ‘dog-like’ personality that’s affectionate, so expect loving cuddles and snuggles.
 They can also be talkative and can carry on a conversation with a voice that’s described as being raspy or a soft rumble.

-Not known to have a high prey drive, Burmese cats can be a curious and friendly nature makes them less fearful of strangers or threats.
+Not known to have a high prey drive, Burmese cats can be curious, and their friendly nature makes them less fearful of strangers or threats.
 To keep them safe, they are best kept as indoor cats.

 Common health problems